 ‘I feel like I can't leave the house without putting on makeup over my acne’ (Grace, acne and psoriasis)

 In this way, makeup has become a matter of necessity for these women, rather than a rational choice, as their level of emotional security entering social situations is dependant on the visibility of their skin condition.
 Portraying a modified image of their skin through makeup, offers Emma and Grace the temporary relief of being in control of their appearance, whilst making themselves exempt from the stigma of having acne.
-Nevertheless, this is a demonstration of avoidance coping.
-Whereby, their underlying body image issues continue to persist, through their feelings of vulnerability without makeup and the promotion of self isolation.
+Nevertheless, , their underlying body image issues continue to persist, through their feelings of vulnerability without makeup and the promotion of self isolation.
 Yet the desire to conceal the skin was not only constricted to the face, as multiple participants reported using clothing to mask the affected areas of their body:

 ‘If it’s on my arms, I’ll wear long sleeves more often…if it’s on my legs, I’ll wear a longer dress, or trousers’ (Jennifer, eczema)